 - A Loss of smell or taste

-- If you are ‘shielded’ and have received a letter identifying you as ‘clinically extremely vulnerable’
+- If you are identified as ‘clinically extremely vulnerable’

 - If you have certain underlying conditions or are taking certain medications (everyone is different and the public health guidelines are being updated all of the time)